valencik/mastersAPSC/documents/thesis/thesis.md

 ## Implementation
 %- Citation
-The Python library [Networkx](https://networkx.github.io) is used to create the graph data structures, which can then be sent to our visualization code, or be exported for analysis with other tools.
+The Python library [Networkx](https://networkx.github.io) was used to create the graph data structures, which can then be sent to our visualization code, or be exported for analysis with other tools.
 Networkx has a collection of algorithms and functions used to analyze and manipulate the graphs.
 Such manipulations include identifying and sorting disconnected subgraphs within a slice of data.
 For example, Figure @fig:nsr1989graphyifanhu and Figure @fig:nsr1989graph use only the largest connected graph of all the NSR entries in the year 1989.

 ## Exporting Graph Data
+%- TODO ROBY say something about typical social network?
 Treating the NSR database as graph data opens up avenues for future work.
 All of the graphs we have created have authors as nodes with edges determined by their coauthors.
 These graphs are social networks of collaborating scientists.